Axinom/mosaic-media-template/SECURITY.md

-You can find our Vulnerability Disclosure Policy [here](https://docs.axinom.com/general/vdp).
+For details, please refer to our [Vulnerability Disclosure Policy](https://docs.axinom.com/general/vdp).